filipdanic/blogfolio/src/source/_posts/red-flags-on-your-resume.md

 ## Signals vs Noise

-Reading a CV is about identifying signals and skipping the “noise.”
+Reading a resume is about identifying signals and skipping the “noise.”
 Let’s stick to positive things for now.
 These are my favorite signals:

 - Attention to detail.
 - Technical mastery.